 Designing a Comprehensive Post-Issuance Compliance Program:

 - Monitor for Changes in Law and Regulations – An issuer needs to consistently and carefully monitor for changes to regulations, rules, new interpretive guidance or altered market practices and expectations.
+An issuer may also want to consult its bond counsel for any changes in rules or interpretive guidance.

-- The bond transcript for each bond issue (which includes among other documents, the trust indenture, loan, lease, or other financing agreement, the relevant IRS Form 8038 (including Forms 8038-G or 8038, as applicable) with proof of filing, the bond counsel opinion and the tax agreement including all attachments, exhibits and any verification report).
+- The bond transcript for each bond issue, which includes among other documents, the trust indenture, loan, lease, or other financing agreement, the relevant IRS Form 8038 (including Forms 8038-G or 8038, as applicable) with proof of filing, the bond counsel opinion and the tax agreement including all attachments, exhibits and any verification report.

 - Records of debt service payments for each issue of bonds.